chusopr/casimir/README.md

 *Disclaimer:* I didn't try to follow any PHP golden development rules, it just had to work as I needed.

-Follow [Cas.im/ir on Twitter](http://twitter.com/cas_im) to be notified of new releases or ask for help.
+Follow [Casim.ir on Twitter](http://twitter.com/cas_im) to be notified of new releases or ask for help.

 ## License